That’s the abbreviated title. The full name is:

 -Blend in 1 banana (frozen is best, if your blender can handle it)

-Of course there are a million more ingredients you could add to jazz it up, but that’s the basic smoothie I drink almost everyday.
+Of course there are lots more ingredients you could add to jazz it up, but that’s the basic simple smoothie I drink nearly everyday.

 So prepare to enjoy a delicious, super healthy, high anti-oxidant, cancer-fighting smoothie!